ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 ### Tool example: Enabling recurrent, fast-loop questionnaire analytics for teachers and learners with LAPills

 Learning analytics are still too complex for everyday classroom use.
 For most teachers, it only makes sense to use LA if you are teaching a fully online, probably large-scale course (as there the benefits of increased awareness will clearly outweigh the cost of implementing this new technology).
-Still, analytics offered by most platforms are generic, and do not give useful information for the particular context of a teacher's lesson.
+Still, analytics offered by most platforms are generic, and do not provide useful information for the particular context of a teacher's lesson.
 LAPills tries to be the simplest LA platform to help a teacher see the benefits at a low cost/effort[^prieto].

 LAPills is based on the idea of having reusable templates for a tiny LA solution, which includes the learning design (i.e., the sequence of learning activities in the lesson), the means to gather data along the sequence of activities (in the form of questionnaires) and customized analytics that are contextualized for the particular lesson.